infernalexp/Mining-Master/README.md

 - Grants Fortune, Looting, or Luck of the Sea, dependent on the item.
 Most commonly found under mesa biomes.

 ### Dive Aquamarine
 - Grants Aqua Affinity, Riptide, or Grace, dependent on the item.
-Most commonly found under mesa biomes.
+Most commonly found under ocean biomes.

 ## Nether